InScight-Magazine/InScight-Magazine.github.io/_posts/Issue6/2025-06-25-interviewAAN.md

 {: .interview-answer }
 Then I was bubbling with enthusiasm, I did this, I did this and all of that.
 And then very calmly he said, my dear young boy, if you cannot use organic chemistry for either medicine or biology, it's of no use.
 In this sentence he said, that opened up my eyes.
 {: .interview-answer }
 And I started learning biology, using biology textbooks at the age of 34 or something like that.
 So because I realized that for organic chemistry, biology is highly necessary, complementary, then you will be able to design your molecules properly and so on and so forth.
-So I took up, I took up for the so-called bio-organic chemistry, maybe DNA based, protein based, I worked on the diagnostics and several things.
+So I took up, I took up for the so-called bio-organic chemistry, maybe DNA-based, protein-based, I worked on the diagnostics and several things.
 {: .interview-answer }
 And last, how the circle completes, I gave a complete course on biology and chemistry of DNA and RNA for PhD students in biology and chemistry in a German university, Bielefeld University.
 {: .interview-answer }